Trinidad (Washington, D.C.): History

+In 2008, Trinidad was at the center of a significant constitutional battle.
+In response to crime, the Metropolitan Police Department instituted a series of checkpoints to screen those traveling into the neighborhood and turn away anyone without a "legitimate purpose" to be there.
+The Court of Appeals for the District of Columbia Circuit ruled in 2009 that the checkpoints were unconstitutional and violated the Fourth Amendment's prohibition on unreasonable search and seizure.

 Architecture

 The first two blocks north of Florida Avenue feature classic Victorian rowhouses similar to those in nearby Capitol Hill.
 Further north, many of the row houses are built in a flat porch-fronted style (similar to craftsman style) that gained popularity during the 1920s.
 Northern portions of Trinidad were developed later, some parts as late as the 1940s.

 Education

 Crummel Elementary School is located in Ivy City.

 Wheatley Education Campus

 Wheatley Education Campus is a public school that serves grades PK-8.
 It is located at 1299 Neal Street NE.

 Center City PCS Trinidad Campus

 Center City PCS Trinidad is a public charter school that serves grades PK-8.
 It is located at 1217 West Virginia Ave, NE.
 It was the Holy Name School.

 Joel Elias Spingarn Senior High School

 Joel Elias Spingarn Senior High School is located at 2500 Benning Road NE.

 Gallaudet University

 Gallaudet University is a university for the deaf and hard of hearing.
 It is located at 800 Florida Avenue NE.